eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

     hwclock --systohc
     ```

-15. (ALL) Install and Configure Mail Relay
+9. Install and Configure Mail Relay

-    Normally, a null relay will use DNS to find the MX records associated with the domain of the
-    host, but that is not currently set for the PRC environment.
-So, we are using the same
-    sub-domain as is used for other DNS base-domains, where this internal record is configured.
+    Skipping this on initial pass, until we know how EBC can route mail

     ```bash
     yum install -y postfix